nickapaul/ETL-Demo/README.md

     ```bash
     pip install -r requirements.txt
     ```
 - You are good to go!
 Run the job!
+You will see an excel spreadsheet in the root folder when the job is done.